Design Information Bulletin No. 81-02 (DIB #81-02)

 - Routing and sealing longitudinal or transverse cracks in JPCP from ¼ to ½ inch wide without faulting or settlement

 - Dowel bar retrofitting transverse joints or cracks (includes continuous profile grinding).

-- Cold planing and resurfacing flexible pavement shoulders and interchange
+- Cold planning and resurfacing flexible pavement shoulders and interchange ramps